- What Is High Impact Plant Protein?

 High Impact Plant Protein Pros vs. Cons

-With so many different protein powders on the market today, it’s common for consumers to have a difficult time finding the right one.
-If you’ve stumbled across High Impact Plant Protein, you’ll definitely have some pros and cons to consider — like all supplements.
+With so many different protein powders on the market today, it is common for consumers to have a difficult time finding the right one.

 - Tony Horton and his Power Life brand come with credibility

-- Enhances strength, muscle recovery, body composition, and endurance when working out
+- Enhances strength, muscle mass recovery, body composition, and endurance when working out

-- Utilizes pumpkin, pea, flax, mung bean, and sunflower protein
+- Utilizes pumpkin, yellow pea, flax seed, mung bean, and sunflower protein

 - Non-GMO, antibiotic-free, and hormone-free